adijo/adijo.github.com/_posts/2016-01-13-project-euler-under-the-rainbow.md

 $$ E[X_1 + X_2 + X_3] = E[X_1] + E[X_2] + E[X_3] $$

-This is called the [Linearity of Expectation](https://brilliant.org/wiki/linearity-of-expectation/) and it fascinates my mind every time.
+This is called the [Linearity of Expectation](https://brilliant.org/wiki/linearity-of-expectation/) and it fascinates me everytime.

 ### Initial thoughts

 According to my intuition, this problem was an application of the property of linearity of expectation.
-The question was, what should I attach the Indicator random variable to?
+The question was -- what factor should I attach the indicator random variable to?

 *  *Could it be $1$ if we see a distinct colour on trial $i?$* No, that doesn't make sense.
 *  *Is it like the Coupon Collector's Problem?* Nope, that wouldn't work.